microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 + FHIR service (PaaS) deployed and available
 + FHIR-Proxy (OSS) deployed and able to communicate with FHIR service
 + FHIR-Bulk Loader (OSS) deployed and available
-+ Postman set up and able to connect with FHIR service (directly or via FHIR-Proxy)
++ Postman set up and able to connect with FHIR service (via FHIR-Proxy)
     + Capability Statement from the FHIR service server - received
     ```
     {